SBrindley/Extract-Transform-Load/README.md

 ## <a id="Aim-header"></a>Aims of the Project

 Our Aim is to demonstrate how we can select a csv/json file, load the files into Jupyter Notebook to clean and prepare the data and to import into PgAdmin to create a competent Database.
+It is being created with the intention of analysing the popularity of videos to discover if there is a pattern on what makes a video trend.
+We will look at cleaning the data and including fields necessary for future analysis into what makes the top trending videos so popular.

 ## <a id="Sources-header"></a>Sources of the Data